Functions#

 file – the file that emitted the message, usually the

-identifierfunction – the function that emitted the message
+__FILE__identifierfunction – the function that emitted the message

 line – the line from that the message was emitted, usually

-object – the object this message relates to, or
+__LINE__object – the object this message relates to, or

-if nonemessage – the actual message
+Noneif nonemessage – the actual message

-- debug_log_id_literal(category: DebugCategory, level: DebugLevel, file: str, function: str, line: int, id: str | None, message_string: str) None #
+- debug_log_id_literal(category: DebugCategory, level: DebugLevel, file: str, function: str, line: int, id: str | None, message_string: str) None#

 Logs the given message using the currently registered debugging handlers.